-1 Point At least 1% to 5% of total project cost 2 Points More than 5% to less than 10% of total project cost 3 Points More than 10% to 15% of total project cost 4 Points More than 15% to 20% of total project cost 5 Points More than 20% of total project cost
+Points Amount Leveraged 1 Point At least 1% to 5% of total project cost 2 Points More than 5% to less than 10% of total project cost 3 Points More than 10% to 15% of total project cost 4 Points More than 15% to 20% of total project cost 5 Points More than 20% of total project cost

-Applications submitted by Tribal Governments (federally recognized Native American Tribes) will be awarded five leveraging points.
+- Applications submitted by Tribal Governments (federally recognized Native American Tribes) will be awarded five leveraging points. - Applicants must attach something to show proof of leveraging.
+This documentation can include: Meeting Minutes, Board Resolution, a Letter of Commitment from the Agency, etc.